sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers SHOULD document their change procedure.
 In order to support automated transitions to configuration updates, OpenID Providers SHOULD only make non-breaking changes and retain backward compatibility when possible.
 It is RECOMMENDED that OpenID Providers monitor usage of outdated configuration options used by any OpenID Client and actively work with their administrators to update configurations.
 The above on caching and changes MUST be applied as well to the `jwks_uri` containing the OpenID Provider's key set.

-The OpenID Provider MUST provide its public key in JWK Set format, such as the following 2048-bit RSA key:
+The OpenID Provider MUST provide its public key in JWK Set format, such as the following example JWK Set containing a 2048-bit RSA key and a PKIoverheid key:

     {
       "keys": [